Rule 30602: Employee Grievance

 Sec.
 3 Who is Covered.
 The complaint of all employees (except employees subject to another approved grievance procedure), including probationary and temporary employees and those hourly or per diem employees who work on an as needed basis, will be considered pursuant to the procedure provided below.

 Sec.
 4 Retaliation Prohibited.
 Texas Government Code Section 554.002 states that “a state or local governmental entity may not suspend or terminate the employment of, or take other adverse personnel action against, a public employee who in good faith reports a violation of law by the employing governmental entity or another public employee to an appropriate law enforcement authority.”
-Therefore, employees shall not be penalized, disciplined, or prejudiced for exercising the right to make a complaint or for aiding another employee in the presentation of that complaint.
+Therefore, employees shall not be penalized, disciplined, or prejudiced for exercising the right to make such a good-faith complaint or for aiding another employee in the presentation of that complaint.

 Sec.
-9 Employee’s File.
+6 Employee’s File.
 The written complaint and all decisions or responses regarding such complaint shall be a part of the employee’s personnel file.

 3. Definitions: